QLee2112/Project-2-Server/README.md

-Title: Lorehammer 39,999
+Title: Lorehammer 40K

-Getting Started: BLAH BLAH BLAH
+Getting Started: This applications allows users to create their own datacards

 Screenshots: